Juventus struggles in Sarri’s touchline debut at Fiorentina

-ROME (AP) — Maurizio Sarri had a disappointing touchline debut with Juventus in a 0-0 draw at Fiorentina as the eight-time defending champion dropped its first points of the Serie A season.
+ROME (AP) — Maurizio Sarri had a disappointing touchline debut with Juventus in a 0-0 draw at Fiorentina as the eight-time defending champion dropped its first points in the Serie A on Saturday.

-Fiorentina’s Franck Ribéry, Federico Chiesa and unheralded 22-year-old Gaetano Castrovilli caused problems for Juventus but the Tuscan squad could not quite finish off its numerous chances.
+Fiorentina’s Franck Ribéry, Federico Chiesa and unheralded Gaetano Castrovilli caused problems for Juventus but the Tuscan squad could not quite finish off its numerous chances.

-Sarri had watched Juventus’ opening two matches from home with pneumonia and the coach will surely will not like what he saw up close Saturday.
+Sarri watched Juventus’ opening two matches from home with pneumonia, and the coach will surely not have liked what he saw up close.

-The Bianconeri seemed to struggle with their fitness after the international break.
+The Bianconeri seemed to struggle fitness wise after the international break.

 Juventus stalwarts Douglas Costa and Miralem Pjanic each limped off with apparent hamstring injuries in the first half and newly signed right back Danilo exited with cramps midway through the second.

-Heat was a factor with the temperature inside Artemio Franchi stadium reaching 32 Celsius (90 F), prompting cooling breaks to be held midway through each half.
+Heat was a factor with the temperature inside Artemio Franchi Stadium reaching 32 degrees (90 F), prompting cooling breaks midway through each half.

+“We didn’t put in a good quality performance,” Sarri said.
+“It was a very complicated situation.
+Fiorentina played well and we used up all our substitutions with injuries and had no more fresh legs to bring on.

+“With all those variables, we did well in terms of character to get a point out of it.
+We lost possession too many times, which may also be a consequence of physical issues.
+Playing mid-afternoon in Florence when it’s realistically still summer is tough for everyone.”

 The closest Cristiano Ronaldo came to scoring for Juventus was a bicycle kick effort that went high in the 85th — although he was judged offside anyway.

-Still, Juventus moved atop the table with seven points, one more than Inter Milan and Torino.
+Still, Juventus moved atop the table with seven points, one more than Inter Milan, Torino and Napoli, which beat Sampdoria 2-0.

-Fiorentina picked up its first point under its new owner, cable television businessman Rocco Commisso.
+Fiorentina picked up its first point under its new owner, Italian-American cable television executive Rocco Commisso.

 Inter can move top with a win over Udinese later while Torino hosts promoted Lecce on Monday.